MtScience/PyLox/README.md

 ## Current state of the project

-Currently PyLox is a work in progress, supporting only expression evaluation and statements up until assignment (section 8.4 of the book completed).
+Currently PyLox is a work in progress, supporting only expression evaluation, statements and scopes (chapter 8 of the book completed).